 Rule 202.
-The board approves and adopts the examinations developed by the national council of state boards of nursing, inc., National Council of State Boards of Nursing, Inc., hereafter identified as the "NCLEX-RN" for the registered nurse and the "NCLEX-PN" for the practical nurse.
-Examinees shall achieve a score of pass on the NCLEX computerized adaptive test (cat)(CAT).
+The board approves and adopts the examinations developed by the national council of state boards of nursing, inc., hereafter identified as the "NCLEX-RN" for the registered nurse and the "NCLEX-PN" for the practical nurse.
+Examinees shall achieve a score of pass on the NCLEX computerized adaptive test (cat).